Theodo-UK/nestjs-admin/README.md

 This is heavily, heavily inspired by [Django admin](https://djangobook.com/mdj2-django-admin/), from the concept to the API.

 > This is still very much a work in progress.
-Most of the functionalities aren't there, and in particular there is no authentication for the admin interface yet.
+Most of the functionalities aren't there, and in particular there is no authentication for the admin interface yet **though we are working on it currently**.
 >
 > Your help is more than welcome!